 The study found that the simulated abnormalities were realistic regarding shape and texture.

-Hollywood Diagnostics Center has been recognized as a leader in the medical diagnostics field while performing over 30,000 diagnostic procedures annually.
+Hollywood Diagnosticss Center has been recognized as a leader in the medical Diagnosticss field while performing over 30,000 Diagnostics procedures annually.
 This includes the CT SCANS discussed in this article.
 The center continues to be at the forefront of medical technology by progressively updating its equipment and procedures to reflect the latest advances in medicine.
-HDC is your complete, one source provider of all diagnostic services.
+HDC is your complete, one source provider of all Diagnostics services.

 If you, or someone you know requires an MRI in South Florida, then contact us today at (954) 966-3600!